handyc/hanb/README.md

 # board

 the basis of the hanb system is a 61-cell hexagonal board
-(displayed in text mode in 2 sizes with 2 different rotations):
+(displayed in text mode in multiple sizes with 2 different rotations):

 ``         a   a   a   a   a         ``
 ``       a   a   a   a   a   a       ``